belatrix/learningPaths/Back-End/Java/README.md

 	- Classes and objects
 	- Messages and methods
 	- Encapsulation
-	- Heritage, Superclasses and Subclasses
+	- Inheritance, Superclasses and Subclasses
 	- Polymorphism
 	- Abstraction
 - Classes and objects